 As a potential living donor, you'll go through a confidential evaluation process to determine the health of your organs, emotional readiness and education around organ donation.
 "We want to ensure that donors are ready," explains Dr. Caicedo Ramirez.
 "They have to convince us that they should donate.
 The safety of the donor is the most important consideration in this process."

 Northwestern Medicine also meets the needs of a diverse patient population interested in donating.
 With a bilingual team, Northwestern Medicine offers a culturally sensitive Hispanic Transplant Program that is dedicated to serving patients who prefer to communicate in Spanish and who are in need of a transplant.
 In addition, the Northwestern Medicine African American Transplant Access Program aims to address barriers to transplant care that Black people often face.

 - Directed donation: A donor allocates an organ to a patient, such as a friend or family member.
 In this case, they are registered as a donor with the intention of supporting the health of one specific recipient by donating a specific organ.
 This is the most common type of living donor transplantation.

 - Nondirected donation: A donor donates an organ without the intent of giving the organ to a specific patient.
-This typically occurs when someone registers as an organ donor, often displayed on their driver's license, but can also happen if the individual chooses to donate an organ to a health system or organization that will then select the best match for a recipient at the top of the waiting list.
+This typically occurs when someone registers as an organ donor, often displayed on their driver's license, but can also happen if the individual chooses to donate an organ to a health system or organization that will then select the best match for a recipient at the top of the organ transplant waiting list.
 This choice is also available to living kidney and liver donors.

 What types of conditions require organ donation?